Medication Myths – Know Your Asthma Facts

 “Steroids will stunt my child’s growth.”

 FALSE – Studies have shown the use of inhaled steroids in children do not alter normal growth.
 Untreated asthma can result in permanent lung damage, which may have an effect of normal growth patterns.
-Work with your Doctor/ Asthma Educator to find the right medications for your child’s asthma.
+Work with your healthcare provider to find the right medications for your child’s asthma.

 FALSE – Having asthma does not mean that you or your child should limit physical activity.
 If your activity/exercise levels are not normal, it means that your asthma is not well controlled.
 There are many professional athletes that compete because they have learned to control their asthma.

 “I have a hypoallergenic dog so it won’t bother my child.”